algolia/gatsby-plugin-algolia/README.md

   }
 ```

-This saves a lot of
+This saves a lot of Algolia operations since you don't reindex everything on everybuild.

 ### Advanced